BKDaugherty/tactics-exploration/devlog.md

 ## The TODO List

 ### Projectier Things
-- [ ] Finish "Gameifying" the Demo
-  - [ ] Victory or Defeat Calculations
-  - [ ] Advance out of BattleState
-    - [ ] Maybe with a "Play Again?" button?

-- [ ] Handle Z Index Correctly
-  - [ ] Do some maths to specify what the Z index of everything should be
-  - [ ] Spawn objects from map direclty probably instead of reading from tiled

 - [ ] Handle Gamepad Inputs
   - [ ] Create some form of screen for joining game etc

+- [ ] Expand on the Combat System
+  - [ ] Ranged Attacks?
+  - [ ] Damage / AP Calculations?
+  - [ ] Multiple Types of Moves?
+  - [ ] Allow the unit to pick a FacedDirection on Wait
+  - [ ] UI Support for more complex choices of "actions"?

 - [ ] Animation Data
   - [ ] Update derived animation data to populate expected texture atlas indices